Breakfast Club Youth Program

 Our preteen workshop, grades 4-6, discuss topics on stress, feelings, thoughts communication, self-esteem, and relationships.

-Our teen retreats, for grades 7-12, are a full weekend at Bear Lake Camp where we review topics such as stress and anxiety, self-esteem, depression and suicide, drugs and alcohol, relationships and grief and loss.
+Our teen retreats, for grades 7-12, are a full weekend where we review topics such as stress and anxiety, self-esteem, depression and suicide, drugs and alcohol, relationships and grief and loss.
 Acceptance to the retreat weekend is based on referral and is at the discretion of the Breakfast Club Coordinator.

 All teens experience stress in their lives.
 The weekend retreat is a fun chance for youth to connect with others their own age and learn about healthy coping mechanisms and to build strong support networks.